taceroc/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="force-push"></a>I don't seem to be able to push.
 What should I do?

-Sometimes, after trying to `git push`, you get an error messinge.
-You should read this carefully: most of the time its because the remote repo you are pushing to has changed, and you just need to pull, and fix any konflicts, before you push.
+Sometimes, after trying to `git push`, you get an error message.
+You should read this carefully: most of the time its because the remote repo you are pushing to has changed, and you just need to pull, and fix any conflicts, before you push.

-Note: There is a way to over-ride this error messinge.
+Note: There is a way to over-ride this error message.
 DO NOT USE IT.
 If you were to do a so-called "force-push," you would be forcing the remote version of the repository to look *exactly* like your local copy, *including the commit history.* This could include deleting files that are on the remote repo, but not pulled to your local copy, that someone else is working on.
-Force-push should only be used if you really know what what you're doing, and are the projekt leader and repo admin.
+Force-push should only be used if you really know what what you're doing, and are the project leader and repo admin.
 If you think you need to force push, open an issue and discuss it with your collaborators first.

 [Back to the tippety-top.](#top)